httpwg/wg-materials/interim.md

 Mark: Amazon data moves from 0.47 to 0.39 compression just compressing dates.

-Herve: there are lots of cache check requests that generate lots of 304 responses, which include lots of dates.
+Herve Ruellan: there are lots of cache check requests that generate lots of 304 responses, which include lots of dates.

 Mark: Maybe we should start with delta and then we can experiment with